Temporally Consistent Online Depth Estimation in Dynamic Scenes: Abstract

 \section{Abstract}

-Temporally consistent depth estimation is crucial for real-time applications.
-While stereo depth estimation has received substantial attention, there is relatively little work focused on maintaining temporal stability.
+Temporally consistent depth estimation is crucial for online applications such as augmented reality.
+While stereo depth estimation has received substantial attention as a promising way to generate 3D information, there is relatively little work focused on maintaining temporal stability.
 Indeed, based on our analysis, current techniques still suffer from poor temporal consistency.
 Stabilizing depth temporally in dynamic scenes is challenging due to concurrent object and camera motion.
 In an online setting, this process is further aggravated because only past frames are available.
-We present an approach to produce temporally consistent depth estimates in dynamic scenes in an online setting.
-Our network augments per-frame stereo networks with novel motion and fusion networks.
-The motion network accounts for object and camera motion by predicting a per-pixel SE3 transformation.
-The fusion network improves temporal consistency in predictions by aggregating the current and previous estimates.
-We conduct extensive experiments across varied datasets.
-We demonstrate that our proposed approach outperforms competing methods in terms of temporal consistency and per-frame accuracy, both quantitatively and qualitatively.
-Our code will be available. \keywords{Stereo depth estimation, temporal consistency, dynamic scenes, online application}
+We present a framework named Consistent Online Dynamic Depth (\ours{}) to produce temporally consistent depth estimates in dynamic scenes in an online setting. \ours{} augments per-frame stereo networks with novel motion and fusion networks.
+The motion network accounts for dynamics by predicting a per-pixel SE3 transformation and aligning the observations.
+The fusion network improves temporal depth consistency by aggregating the current and past estimates.
+We conduct extensive experiments and demonstrate quantitatively and qualitatively that \ours{} outperforms competing methods in terms of temporal consistency and performs on par in terms of per-frame accuracy.
+Project page: {\selectfont \url{https://mli0603.github.io/codd}}